Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Enemies will spawn in waves, which the player will need to deal with before the next group spawns.
 Enemies from previous waves will stay in the arena indefinitely until they are killed.
 So, if they are not dealt with, the player will quickly find themselves overwhelmed.

-Enemies will also have a "Frenzy" stat that is influenced by the amount of others enemies surrounding them.
+Some enemies will also have a "Frenzy" stat that is influenced by the amount of others enemies surrounding them.
 If enemies start to bunch up and the arena gets crowded.
 The enemies' "Frenzy" stat will increase and change their behavior making them a more dangerous threat.

 ---